lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~~
 {: #Fig--complex-path title="complex path example"}

-In {{Fig--complex-path}}, a single bit residue can be used to code one of the 2 paths.
+In {{Fig--complex-path}}, SCHC can use a single bit residue to code one of the two paths.
 If regrouping were not allowed, a 2 bits residue would be needed.
-The third path element is sent as a variable size residue.
+SCHC sends the third path element as a variable size in the Compression Residue.

 ### Variable-length Uri-Path and Uri-Query

-When the length is not known at the Rule creation, the Field Length MUST be set to variable,
+When SCHC creates the Rule, the length of URI-Path and URI-Query may be known.
+Nevertheless, SCHC MUST set the field length to variable,
 and the unit is set to bytes.

-The MSB MO can be applied to a Uri-Path or Uri-Query element.
-Since MSB value is given in bit,
+SCHC compression can use the MSB MO to a Uri-Path or Uri-Query element.
+However, attention to the length is important because the MSB value is in bits,and
 the size MUST always be a multiple of 8 bits.

-The length sent at the beginning of a variable-length residue indicates the size of the LSB in bytes.
+The length sent at the beginning of a variable-length Compression Residue indicates the size of the LSB in bytes.

-For instance, for a CORECONF path /c/X6?k="eth0" the Rule can be set to:
+For instance, for a CORECONF path /c/X6?k="eth0" the Rule description can be:

 ~~~~~
    +-------------+---+--+--+--------+---------+-------------+